dappnode/DAppNodePackage-holesky-obol/getting-started.md

 ## Upload a Node Artifact

-If you have been given a Node Artifact (e.g. `node0.zip`) you can either import it on install (by choosing "File upload" mode) or import it later in the [File Manager tab](http://my.dappnode/packages/my/holesky-obol.dnp.dappnode.eth/file-manager) by choosing the service you want to import it to (`charon-validator-<number>`) and setting `/import/` as the destination path before clicking "Upload".
+If you have been given a Node Artifact (e.g. `node0.zip`) you can either import it on install (by choosing "File upload" mode) or import it later in the [File Manager tab](http://my.dappnode/packages/my/holesky-obol.dnp.dappnode.eth/file-manager) by choosing the service you want to import it to (`cluster-<number>`) and setting `/import/` as the destination path before clicking "Upload".